politicalmashup/politicalmashup.github.io/README.md

 # Political Mashup Project

 This is the landing page for the Political Mashup Projects.
-What started as a hallway conversation and a pilot project, grew into a series of projects and collaborations over more than a decade, The Political Mashup Projects has been funded with a stream of projects since 2008 until today, and it's approach, it's data schema, it's tools, and it's data have been widely used by other researchers and projects.
+What started as a hallway conversation and a pilot project, grew into a series of projects and collaborations over more than a decade, The Political Mashup Projects has been funded with a stream of projects since 2008 until today, and its approach, its data schema, its tools, and its data have been widely used by other researchers and projects.

 # Resources